SciML/Catalyst.jl/docs/src/model_creation/model_visualisation.md

 using Latexify
 latexify(brusselator)
 ```
 Here, we note that the output of `latexify(brusselator)` is identical to how a model is displayed by default.
 Indeed, the reason is that Catalyst internally uses Latexify's `latexify` function to display its models.
-It is also possible ti display the ODE equations a model would generate by adding the `form = :ode` argument:
+It is also possible to display the ODE equations a model would generate by adding the `form = :ode` argument:
 ```@example visualisation_latex
 latexify(brusselator; form = :ode)
 ```